-Zooming In More Closely on Subjects (Digital Zoom)
+Zooming in More Closely on Subjects (Digital Zoom)

-You can use the digital zoom to zoom up to approximately 48x maximum, and capture subjects that are too far away for the optical zoom to enlarge.
+You can use the digital zoom to zoom up to approximately 18x maximum, and capture subjects that are too far away for the optical zoom to enlarge.
+However, depending on the recording pixel setting (p.
+60) and zoom factor, the images may appear coarse (the zoom factor will appear in blue).

-Move the zoom lever toward ▲.
+¶ Move the zoom lever toward □ ¶].